 - Pearson Test of English (PTE) Academic: Minimum overall score of 58 with a minimum score of 58 in each section.

-- Completion of an International Baccalaureate (IB) diploma with a minimum score of 5 or better in HL or SL English A: Literature or HL or SL English A: Language and Literature.
+- You complete an International Baccalaureate (IB) diploma with a minimum score of 5 or better in HL or SL English A: Literature or HL or SL English A: Language and Literature.

-- Achieve a minimum score of 75% or better in the All India Senior Secondary School Certificate (ISSC) Core or Functional English or the Indian School Certificate (ISC) English, issued by the Council for the Indian School Certificate Examinations (CISCE).
+- ou achieve a minimum score of 75% or better in the All India Senior Secondary School Certificate (ISSC) Core or Functional English or the Indian School Certificate (ISC) English, issued by the Council for the Indian School Certificate Examinations (CISCE).

 Applicants who have met all of Nipissing University’s admission requirements – except for the English-language proficiency requirement – can enroll in an EAP program.
 Applicants who enroll in 1 of the following programs will receive a conditional offer of admission.
-By successfully completing the program level indicated in the following list, applicants can begin their studies at Nipissing University without further testing:
+By successfully completing the program level indicated, applicants can begin their studies at Nipissing University without further testing: